ArthasMil/SemiSL-BE/README.md

 # SemiSL-BE
-Codebase for the paper 'Semi-supervised Learning for Building Extraction from Remote Sensing Images'
+Codebase for the paper 'Semi-supervised Learning for Building Extraction from Remote Sensing Images' by A.Yu, B.Liu, X. Cao, C. Qiu etc.

 ## 0. Introduction
 This project is a inference demo for paper **Semi-supervised Learning for Building Extraction from Remote Sensing Images**